rokath/trice/docs/TriceUserManual.md

         - This allows to use the ID space without wholes.
     - The `-IDMin` and `-IDMax` switches are usable to control the ID range, a new ID is selected from, making it possible to divide the ID space.
 Each developer can gets it region.
       - Example: `trice insert -IDMin 6000 -IDMax 6999` will choose new randomly IDs only between 6000 and 6999.
-- It is possible to give each *trice* tag an **ID** range making it possible to implement *Trice* tag specific runtime on/off on the target side if that is needed.
+- It is possible to give each Trice tag an **ID** range making it possible to implement Trice tag specific runtime on/off on the target side if that is needed.
 This could be interesting for routing purposes also.
 Please run `trice help -insert` and read about the `-IDRange` switch for more details.

 <!--
-  - To stay compatible with previous **trice** tool versions such implementation would use the `-args` switch, which then contains the relevant channels like `trice i -args "err:20:99,wrn:200:300"`.
+  - To stay compatible with previous Trice tool versions such implementation would use the `-args` switch, which then contains the relevant tags like `trice i -args "err:20:99,wrn:200:300"`.
 This needs to be specified in more detail, especially the error handling.

 _### New Method to get a random ID